A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-Interestingly, we found that 232 of the 15379 regulators ($1.5\%$) were non-essential.
-That is, these regulators were part of the published update rules but did not have any effect at all.
-These non-essential regulators were spread across 129 ($2.3\%$) update rules and 26 ($19.7\%$) models.
-Fig.~\ref{fig:mistakes} shows the discrepancy between the number of inputs in the published update rules and the number of inputs that have an actual effect on the update rules.
+Interestingly, we found that 215 of the 12514 regulators ($1.7\%$) contained in the ensemble of Boolean update rules were non-essential.
+That is, these regulators appeared in the published rules but did not have any effect on the output.
+For example, the Boolean update rule $(X\ AND\ Y)\ OR\ X$ simplifies to $X$; $Y$ is therefore a non-essential regulator.
+The non-essential regulators were spread across 23 ($18.9\%$) models and 120 ($2.3\%$) update rules, i.e., some update rules contained more than one non-essential regulator.
 In one extreme case, an update rule with twelve different inputs simplifies to the Boolean zero function.
+Fig.{Figure}~\ref{fig:mistakes} shows the discrepancy between the number of inputs in the published update rules and the number of inputs that have an actual effect on the dynamics.
 In the rest of this paper, only essential regulators were considered.